Razumkov: Responsibility for winter preparations and protecting the energy sector lies with the central government

 This position was expressed in an interview with the YouTube channel

-According to him, even before the full-scale invasion, Kyiv had a shortage of energy capacity, but over the years of war, this problem has not been comprehensively resolved.
+According to him, even before the full-scale invasion, Kyiv had a shortage of energy capacity, but over the years of the war, this problem has not been comprehensively resolved.

 Razumkov also reminded that a military administration is operating in the capital, which is part of the overall city management system under martial law.